Table of Contents

 - Tools: Figma, Sketch, Adobe XD, or Axure RP.

-- Example: Create a digital wireframe of the product page with exact button sizes and placeholder text like “Product Name.”
+- Example: Create a digital wireframe of the product page with exact button sizes and placeholder text, such as “Product Name.”

 - Goal: Finalize the structure and share with the team.